WeiQiPro/LightECS/README.md

   - Entity: The Entity class.
   - Component: The Component class.
   - System: The System class.
-  - Canvas: The Canvas class.
+  - Graphic2d: The Canvas class.
+  - Animation: The Animation Class.
-  - entityInstance: A default entity instance with added components.
+  - newEntity: A default entity instance with added components.
-  - systemInstance: A default system instance with added functions.
+  - newSystem: A default system instance with added functions.
-  - graphicInstance: An instance of the Canvas, set up with provided or default configurations.
+  - newGraphic2d: An instance of the Canvas, set up with provided or default configurations.
   - addComponentsToEntity(entity, comps): A utility function to add multiple components to a given entity.
   - addFunctionsToSystem(system, funcs): A utility function to add multiple functions to a given system.
+  - addSpriteComponent(entity, sprite properties): A utility function to add sprite to an entity.

 ```js
 import { instantiateLightECS } from 'LightECS';